department-of-veterans-affairs/vets-website/content/pages/healthcare/index.md

 <div class="link">
     <a href="#"><b>Get VA Medical Travel Reimbursement</b></a>
-    <p>Find out how to apply for reimbursement for travel to a VA health facility.</p>
+    <p>Find out how to apply for reimbursement for your travel to a VA health facility.</p>
   </div>

 </section>